-Each vertex will be represented by an appropriate gadget, and each edge $e_i = (u_i, v_i) \in E$ by a horizontal tunnel linking the two vertex gadgets for $u_i$ and $v_i$.
-The flows will be represented by horizontal jellies travelling through these tunnels.
-If the jelly representing some edge $e$ is in vertex gadget $u$, it corresponds to $e$ being oriented toward $u$ in the graph.
+For each edge $e = (u, v) \in E$, we link the two gadgets for $u$ and $v$ by a horizontal tunnel with a jelly of width 1 or 2 depending on the flow in $e$.
+If the jelly corresponding to edge $e$ is in the vertex gadget for $u$, it corresponds to $e$ being oriented toward $u$ in the graph.

 Let $e = (A, B)$ be the edge which we want to flip to $(B, A)$.
-This representation gives us the following level (Figure \ref{fullLevel}), where a fixed, extra jelly with the same colour as the one corresponding to $e$ is added at the bottom of the gadget corresponding to $A$ to enforce the condition that $e$ must be flipped.
-The jelly for $e$ and the required extra jelly are circled in blue and each vertex gadget has the colour corresponding to the one in Figure \ref{coloured}:
+We will sometimes call $A$ the ``target vertex".
+We add a fixed, extra jelly of the same colour as the one corresponding to $e$ to the bottom of the gadget corresponding to $A$ to enforce the condition that $e$ must be flipped.
+This representation gives us the following level (Figure \ref{fullLevel}), where the jelly for $e$ and the extra jelly are circled in blue and each vertex gadget has the colour corresponding to the one in Figure \ref{coloured}.

 Let us now detail the proof of Theorem \ref{JellyPHard}.

 \begin{proof}

 We consider the following problem: